marsmike/graphql-neo4j-playground/README.md

 ## Features

+- Can be run on private or corporate environments (Proxy Support).
-- Deploy a local Kubernetes cluster using k3d.
+- Deploys a local Kubernetes cluster using k3d inside a single container.
-- Provision Neo4J Community Edition within the cluster.
+- Provisions Neo4J Community Edition within the cluster.
-- Create a GraphQL API connected to the Neo4J graph database.
+- Creates a GraphQL API connected to the Neo4J graph database.
-- Built-in observability stack with Prometheus and Grafana.
+- Has Built-in observability stack with Prometheus and Grafana.

 ---